tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 - Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

-## Multipart Operations
+## Multipart Upload Operations

 Operations related to multipart uploads are as follows:

 - Multipart upload: initializing a multipart upload operation, uploading parts, and completing a multipart upload operation
 - Resuming a multipart upload operation: querying uploaded parts, uploading remaining parts, and completing a multipart upload operation
-- Deleting uploaded parts.
+- Deleting uploaded parts

-### Querying a multipart upload
+### Querying multipart uploads

-#### API description
+#### Feature description

-This API is used to query in-progress multipart uploads in a specified bucket.
+This API (List Multipart Uploads) is used to query the ongoing multipart uploads in a bucket.

 #### Method prototype